Liechtenstein to San Marino by Public Transport: A Four-Country Overland Adventure

 Visit Milan, Italy

 Milan is Italy’s most overtly modern city, best known for business, fashion, opera and football.
-In the centre you’ll find grand boulevards and elegant architecture, excellent shopping and you won’t be short of options for a good meal!
+In the centre, you’ll find grand boulevards and elegant architecture, excellent shopping, and you won’t be short of options for a good meal!

 Things to do in Milan

-Here’s some highlights, and all on the itinerary map I made for you.
+Here are some highlights, and all on the itinerary map I made for you.

 - Milan Cathedral